radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Task Configuration](Media/tasks-configuration.jpg)

-Figure 48: Task Configuration

 ### Custom Tasks

-Certain operations like initializing a persistent cache or RadiantOne Universal Directory store, re-indexing a persistent cache or RadiantOne Universal Directory store, exporting or importing an LDIF file, and login analysis, are performed as tasks.
+Certain operations like initializing a persistent cache or RadiantOne Directory store, re-indexing a persistent cache or RadiantOne Directory store, exporting or importing an LDIF file, and login analysis, are performed as tasks.
 Custom tasks can also be configured.

 1. Create a task in the com.rli.scripts.tasks package by extending one the abstract tasks in the com.rli.task package (e.g. KillableTask).